Jade Plant (Crassula ovata) Indoor Care, Propagation, Common Problems and Solutions

 Repot Jade Plant at the beginning of the growing season only when it becomes crowded in its current pot.
 Use a pot that is only one size larger than the current one.

-Use a clay pot for Jade Plant.
+Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Use a clay pot for Crassula ovata.
 A clay pot is porous and therefore allows the soil to dry out faster which prevents it from staying wet for too long.
+Take a look at these terracotta pots with saucer on Amazon.

 Pruning

 Pruning Jade Plant involves removal of any dead or diseased leaves to keep it neat and also reduce pest and disease infestations.
-Cut back the bare stems at the beginning of the growing season to rejuvenate growth.
+Cutback the bare stems at the beginning of the growing season to rejuvenate growth.

 Propagation